rightjs/rightjs-docs/docs/en/tutorials/events-delegation.md

     </html>

-Now when a user clicks on any of the `LI` elements, the `click` event will bubble from `LI` to the `UL` element, then to `BODY`, to `HTML` and up to the `document` object.
+Now when a user clicks on any of the `LI` elements, the `click` event will bubble from `LI` to the `UL` element, then to `BODY`, to `HTML`, all the way up to the `document` object.

-Normally we simple attach event listeners to the target elements itself and take care of things locally, but generally we can catch the event at any of the levels and then call the listener in the context of the element that was actually clicked.
+Normally, we simply attach event listeners to the target elements itself and take care of things locally, but generally we can catch the event at any of the levels and then call the listener in the context of the element that was actually clicked.